DeLuks2006/Rootkitty/README.md

 - Intercepts `SSL_write`
 - Questionable Anti-Debugging
 - PAM Backdoor for *local privilege escalation* (WIP)
-- Reverse-Shell over SystemD service (WIP)
+- Reverse-Shell over SystemD service

 ## Description
 Rootkitty is my first ever Linux User-Mode Rootkit written in C.
 To use it you either have to add the path to the library to `/etc/ld.so.preload` or export the `LD_PRELOAD` environment variable and restart various daemons.

-Finally in every hooked function it will check if a debugger is present.
-And additionally it will attempt to evade `ldd` and `unhide` by renaming the `ld.so.preload` file to something else.

-### *For Future Update:*
-Rootkitty will try to determine, if the machine its on runs on systemd, if that is the case it will add a systemd service that will cause a Connect-Back shell to run at system startup.
+Additionally rootkitty will add a systemd service that will cause a Connect-Back shell to run at system startup.

+Finally Rootkitty will check if a debugger is present before executing some functions.

 ## Issues:
 - Rootkit does not work when compiled on ubuntu 22 or any distro with glibc version 2.35.